Ludobico/WorldStory-AI/README.md

 ![Alt text](./frontend/src/components/Static/create_character.gif)

-You can create a character bt clicking the Character Setting button on the first screen.
+You can create a character by clicking the Character Setting button on the first screen.
 Choose either the GPT-3.5 model or the local Llama model([GGML](https://github.com/ggerganov/ggml)) to create your character

 - Supported Llama Models
   - openbuddy-llama2-13b-v11.1.ggmlv3